ankg/TheFreshmenGuide-WONA/_posts/2015-06-26-dictionary.markdown

 27. <u>__Tut__</u>

 	(n.)Short for tutorial.
-Refers to an assignment professors give in the (unrealistic) hope of students completing it by themselves and submitting.
-Have some weightage in your final CG, so don’t risk even trying to solve it yourself.
+Refers to an assignment professors give in the (unrealistic) hope of students completing it by themselves and submitting on time.
+Has some weightage in your final CG, so don’t risk even trying to solve it yourself.
 Might result in several backlogs and/or unintentional hatred directed toward those who copied it and got  dassis.

 	_“This Maths __tut__ is like a girl’s attention.
 I just don’t get it.”_